dylanb/gulp-coverage/README.md

   }
 ```

-## The Report Task

-This will generate the reports for the instrumented files and can only be called after `instrument` has been called.
-It will also change the stream content for the tasks and pass through the LCOV JSON data so that the enforce task can be run.

-### options

-`outFile` - the name of the file into which the report output will be written

-`reporter` - defaults to 'html' - this is the name of the reporter to use.
-Currently there are an HTML reporter ('html') and a JSON ('json') reporter.

 ## The Enforce Task

 The `enforce` task can be used to emit an error (throw an exception) when the overall coverage values fall below your specified thresholds.
 The default thesholds are 100% for all metrics.
 This task is useful if you would like the Gulp task to fail in a way that your CI or build system can easily detect.